elysiumstation/black/docs/users/governance/submitting.md

 ### Text Proposals

 `TextProposal`s are used by delegators to agree to a certain strategy, plan, commitment, future upgrade, or any other statement in the form of text.
-Aside from having a record of the proposal outcome on the Planq chain, a text proposal has no direct effect on Planq.
+Aside from having a record of the proposal outcome on the Black chain, a text proposal has no direct effect on Black.

 #### Real Example

-[Proposal 2](https://ping.pub/planq/gov/2) was a Slashing Param Change.
+[Proposal 2](https://ping.pub/black/gov/2) was a Slashing Param Change.

 ```json
 {